Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 }
 ```

-Delete a *pending* scheduled transaction created by your application.
+Delete a *pending* scheduled payment created by your application.
 Status must be `scheduled`.
-Cannot delete a `processed` or `failed` scheduled transaction.
+Cannot delete a `processed` or `failed` scheduled payment.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Scheduled` scope.</aside>